eclipse-iceoryx/iceoryx/iceoryx_examples/icecubetray/README.md

 RouDi needs to be able to send a _SIGKILL_ signal to the apps in case RouDi is shutdown.
 Hence, RouDi needs _CAP\_KILL_ capability or similar rights on other POSIX operating system.
 However, the user _roudi_ does not need root access rights.

+The system user can be member of multiple system groups.
+This examples uses the following users and groups:

 | Users        | privileged group | unprivileged group | infotainment group |   iceoryx group    |
 |--------------|:----------------:|:------------------:|:------------------:|:------------------:|
 | perception   |        X         |                    |                    |         X          |